Addressing Learning Barriers

 "Technology has permeated all aspects of our economy and culture.
 Every learner now in school needs a range of literacies that are much broader and more inclusive of our changing culture.
 Further, an understanding of these technologies leads to a greater understanding of the possible non-tech options that can be utilized.

 However, it is important to note that these technologies should not be considered to be the only way to implement UDL.
 Effective teachers should be creative and resourceful in designing flexible learning environments that address the variability of learners using a range of high-tech and low-tech solutions."
-National Center On Universal Design for Learning
+CAST

 In this last activity, you will take a quick look at a variety of additional tools for overcoming learning barrier.

 Below are websites that allow you to copy and paste text into them in order to hear the printed text.
 Some will even allow you to change the voice to be heard in a different language and give you a choice between a male or female voice.
 These converters are not only beneficial for those with reading difficulties, but are helpful for those who prefer to listen rather than read.
 They also allow writers to hear one's own pieces (or compositions) to critique for grammatical errors and comprehension.

 2. Google Docs has Speech Recognition.
 There is an add-on when you are using the Chrome Browser on your Computer.
 Watch the video to learn how to use the add-on or read the step-by-step instructions.

 3. Identify a Visual Tool that you could use for your lesson from this site.

 4. Explore and identify an audio resource for your lesson from some of the Audio Production Resources from 21 Things 4 Students.
 To expand the bar to view the content select the square box on the right-hand side of it.

 5. Adding Close Captions to your videos: